How Polluted Are Rivers in the U.K.?

 The House of Commons is considering amendments to the hotly-debated Environment Bill, sections of which update provisions for the improvement and protection of Britain’s water-ways.
 In particular, public discourse has centred on the issue of untreated sewage being routinely discharged into rivers across the U.K. From many quarters, concerns have been raised over the legislation’s ability to fulfil its purported aim of curbing this practice.
-But from the rest, the response has been plain bemusement: just how dirty are our rivers, then, if dumping sewage into rivers is legal?
+But from the rest, the response has been plain bemusement: just how dirty are our rivers, then, if dumping sewage into them is legal?

 Figures suggest that in 2020, no river in England or Wales met recognised criteria for being in good overall health.
 Such poor conditions threaten not only public safety but agricultural stability, arability, and wildlife.
 It is, therefore, important for businesses reliant upon or located near rivers to know exactly which areas pose the greatest risk.
 Businesses reliant on rivers can consult this interactive map, designed by the Rivers Trust, which shows exactly where all of the CSOs are in the U.K., making it quick and easy to determine the safety of a particular stretch of river.